box/developer.box.com/content/guides/box-mcp/self-hosted/index.md

 ## Troubleshooting

-In case of an error `Error: spawn uv ENOENT` on MacOS when running the MCP server with Claude Desktop, you may:
+In case of an `Error: spawn uv ENOENT` on MacOS when running the MCP server with Claude Desktop, you can:

-- Remove `uv` and reinstall it with Homebrew: `brew install uv`
+- Remove `uv` and reinstall it with Homebrew: `brew install uv`.
-- Or provide the full path to the `uv` executable in your configuration:
+- Provide the full path to the `uv` executable in your configuration:

 ```sh
 /Users/USER_NAME/.local/bin/uv --directory /Users/USER_NAME/local/mcp-server-box run src/mcp_server_box.py